waifung0207/f3_bootstrap/README.md

 ### Features

 * Multiple sites in single web applications for enhanced code reusability
-* Well-structured folders for classes and templates with clear namespaces
+* Well-structured folders for templates and classes (e.g. controllers, models) with clear namespaces
 * Frontend System with Bootstrap v3 theme
 * Backend System with AdminLTE v2 theme
 * API for RESTful endpoints